Kuruthipunal (film)

 Kuruthipunal was released on 23 October 1995, Diwali day, and Drohi on 7 July 1996.
-The former was a critical and commercial success, and won the Cinema Express Award for Best Film – Tamil while Kamal Haasan won the Filmfare Award for Best Actor – Tamil.
-It was India's official entry for the 68th Academy Awards under the category Best Foreign Language Film but was not nominated.
-The film attained cult status in Tamil cinema, and has been recognised by many to have set standards for other action films of the period.
+The former was a critical and commercial success and won the Cinema Express Award for Best Film – Tamil, while Kamal Haasan won the Filmfare Award for Best Actor – Tamil.
+It was India's official entry for the 68th Academy Awards under the category of Best Foreign Language Film but was not nominated.
+The film attained cult status in Tamil cinema and has been recognised by many as having set standards for other action films of the period.